rayaman/multi/README.md

 Processes
 ---------
-A process allows you to group the Actor objects within a controlable interface
+A process allows you to group the Actor objects within a controllable interface
 ```lua
 require("multi")
 proc=multi:newProcess() -- takes an optional file as an argument, but for this example we aren't going to use that